 Address: Corwen, Denbighshire, LL21 0EW, Wales

 The longest known settled region of Wales, Denbighshire has a rich history and stunning rural landscape.
-This is where you will find your first stop, at the Gaer Hyfryd Caravan and Motorhome Club Site, which will take you 1 hour 25 minutes to get to if you drive direct from the Manchester collection depot.
+This is where you will find your first stop, at the Gaer Hyfryd Caravan and Motorhome Club Site.

 "This site Gaer Hyfry is in a wonderful location in a very picturesque part of the world.
 The site itself is beautifully clean and tidy and is overseen by the most helpful and understanding owners imaginable.
 I can't recommend this site highly enough."